A Waterfront Home with Manor-esque Proportions

 The interior design narrative was guided by the architecture and its setting; two grounding components around which all other elements made intuitive connections.
 The home expresses robust manor-esque proportions and clean contemporary lines.
 It’s positioned on a priceless parcel of land that enjoys exceptionally beautiful views of the lake; a scene that is mesmerising from outside to inside.
 At any given time of the day, the surrounding waters bring life, mood, and a palpable energy informing the interior spaces on a primal level.

-From this perspective, linking with the roots was a fundamental directive in our design.
+From this perspective, linking with the roots was a fundamental directive in this residential design.

 Classical order in symmetry, and clear sight lines through well-defined panelled openings allowed us to bring all into alignment and to pay homage to the character of the building and its surroundings.
 The first-impressions great hall, a cocooned inner hall, and the commanding two-storey great room represent an enfilade of harmonic spaces that each play with the sparkling waters of the lake beyond.
 Together, they provide a successive scene of reflection and undeniable beauty.